Course names and numbers are being updated so colleges are consistent throughout California.

 • Make it easier to understand university transfer requirements.

-New Course Numbering
+Active Course Numbering Changes

 Old Course Name and Number New Course Name and Number

-ENG 1A English Composition ENGL C1000 Academic Reading and Writing
+ENG-1A English Composition ENGL-C1000 Academic Reading and Writing

-COM 1 Public Speaking COMM C1000 Introduction to Public Speaking
+COM-1 Public Speaking COMM-C1000 Introduction to Public Speaking

-MAT 12 Statistics STAT C1000 Introduction to Statistics
+MAT-12 Statistics STAT-C1000 Introduction to Statistics

-POL 1 American Politics
+POL-1 American Politics

-POLS C1000 American Government and Politics
+POLS-C1000 American Government and Politics

-PSY 1 General Psychology PSYC C1000 Introduction to Psychology
+PSY-1 General Psychology PSYC-C1000 Introduction to Psychology

 Open the Class Finder All Class Schedules